 Duties of a student services coordinator can vary widely depending on where they work.
 In general, they interact with students and provide them with administrative or personal guidance.
 Those working in elementary or secondary schools help students foster good relationships with their teachers, families, and peers.
 They meet with students who are struggling academically or who have other issues in their lives that they need to discuss with an adult.

 Student services coordinators working at a postsecondary institution communicate information to students and work with them to solve problems related to the coordinator's department.
 For example, a student services coordinator working for the housing department might guide students through the process of requesting a roommate change, or he or she might issue parking permits.
 One working for an academic department might order textbooks and coordinate academic symposia for faculty and students.
-Students services coordinators also might be responsible for supervising other employees and managing a budget for their programs.
+Student services coordinators also might be responsible for supervising other employees and managing a budget for their programs.

 Educational requirements can range widely.
 A student services coordinator working in an elementary or secondary school might need to have a master's in social work or another related field.
 At a university, a student services coordinator commonly needs either a high school diploma with additional relevant coursework or a bachelor's degree.
 These positions usually require multiple years of previous office experience, and some require previous supervisory experience as well.